 Pro Shop: 772-398-5100

 The formation of Club Med Academies totally alters the tennis chemistry at Club Med, Sandpiper Bay.
 Headed by world-class coaches Scott Del Mastro and Gabriel Jaramillo, the staff brings a level of expertise and experience rare to find at any resort or camp and vastly superior to anything Club Med has offered in the past.
 On the most basic level that means you can look forward to high-quality instruction even in the clinics that are part of the all-inclusive package.
-But now, you also have the option to make tennis the centerpiece of yours—or your family's—Club Med holiday by opting into full-fledged tennis camps that run three hours a day for adults and as much as five or more for juniors.
+But now, you also have the option to make tennis the centerpiece of yours—or your family's—Club Med holiday by opting into tennis camps that run two hours a day for adults and as much as five or more for juniors.

 Golf Courses.
 Sandpiper Bay has an 18-hole golf course, a 9-hole pitch-and-putt course, practice facilities, and a golf academy offering boarding and non-boarding options.
 Guests can also arrange to play at other courses nearby.

 Spa & Fitness Center.
-Their small spa offers a variety of treatments, include various massages, facials, and body scrubs, with the option of having some of these treatments outdoors in a riverside palapa.
+Their mall spa offers a variety of treatments, include various massages, facials, and body scrubs, with the option of having some of these treatments outdoors in a riverside palapa.
 There is a small fitness center with a covered outside deck overlooking the river and a lap pool directly in front of it.
 Some of the aerobics, stretching, and body sculpting classes take place there, weather permitting.
 The air-conditioned fitness center itself houses a selection of Stairmasters, treadmills, and exercycles and a few weight-training machines.
 However, both will be replaced by a much larger spa and fitness center late in 2011.